 If your stepchildren are in your household on a school night, make sure that they are getting to bed on time and getting a good night’s sleep.
 No-one can focus and learn if they are tired.

 Encourage learning at home.

-Irrespective of where the children live during the school week, there are things you and your partner can do with them when they are with you, which will help them immeasurably at school.
-Guiding TV viewing, reading aloud, taking trips, having books around the house and doing other activities to stimulate your child’s mind really does help them to learn.
+Irrespective of where the children may live during the school week, there are things you and your partner can do with them when they are with you which will help them immeasurably at school.
+Guiding TV viewing, reading aloud, taking trips to museums and historical monuments etc., having books around the house and doing other activities can stimulate your child’s mind and imagination and really does help them to learn.

 Show your children that you both value learning, self-discipline, and hard work.
-Let them see you keep learning and reading (even if it is the newspaper or a magazine).
-Children tend to value the things that they see their parents and other people important to them valuing.
+Let them see you learning and reading (even if it is just a newspaper or a magazine).
+Children tend to value the things that they see their parents and other important people valuing.

 Show them you value school and education.

 Let them know that you and their parent have high (but realistic) expectations for their education; that you both expect them to go to school; to be there on time; and to always try their hardest.